mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 EXCITING PASSENGERS Referees on the ball will have already spotted the possibility of using passengers as a way to spice up the lives of their Travellers.
 This is in perfect keeping with Traveller and has our wholehearted support.

-For example, passengers may be wanted criminals, a runaway couple hoping to escape their cruel parents, a desperate escapee from prison looking to hijack a ship to freedom, a rogue psion... or anything else the referee can devise to make life ‘interesting’ for the Travellers.
+For example, passengers may be wanted criminals, a runaway couple hoping to escape their cruel parents, a desperate escapee from prison looking to hijack a ship to freedom, a rogue psion... or anything else the referee can devise to make life 'interesting' for the Travellers.

 While this is not recommended for every time the Travellers take passengers on board their ship, referees might like to use the Random Passenger table as a starting point to creating passengers the Travellers will remember or perhaps even the Allies and Enemies or Random Quirks and Personalities tables on page 92.